itsscb/df/README.md

 # to (re-)build the app image including migration
 make backend_build

-# to run the db and the app as docker images
+# to run the db and the app as docker containers
 make backend
 ```